-At the end of 2020, we pledged a net zero goal of becoming 100% green by eliminating our GHG emissions by 100% by 2050 without relying on the use of traditional carbon offsets, like planting trees or purchasing voluntary offsets.
+At the end of 2020, we pledged a net zero goal of reducing our GHG emissions by 100% by 2050 without relying on the use of traditional carbon offsets, like planting trees or purchasing voluntary offsets.
 We were the first airline globally to publicly announce we would not rely on offsets to realize our climate goals.
 We believe that, while this is the hard thing to do, it’s the right thing to do.
 It allows us to focus on taking tangible steps to mitigate climate change impacts from our operations and create the future we expect and deserve.

 Beyond our climate ambitions, we are committed to excellence throughout our operations, the foundation upon which we build our sustainability initiatives.
 United is further committed to transparency through robust public disclosure of our strategy, our actions and our performance as we know this is essential to track progress against our climate goals.
 We aim to continue enhancing our reporting and alignment to leading industry standards such as the Task force for Climate-related Financial Disclosures (TCFD) in subsequent public reports.